siddharth175/Gesture-and-voice-control-system/README.md

 - **Freehand Drawing**: Draw on a digital canvas using hand gestures.
 - **Erase Mode**: Switch to erasing mode with a gesture.
 - **Move Mode**: Move the canvas or your drawing with specific gestures.

 ---

+### 🔧 Training Mode (New!)

+- Introduces new users to the system by demonstrating gesture recognition and voice command functionalities.
+- Provides interactive tutorials for mastering gesture and voice controls.
+- Enables users to practice and refine their gestures and commands in a guided environment.

+---

+### 🔐 Admin Pages (New!)

+- **Admin Login**: Access admin settings with the following credentials:
+  - **Username**: `admin`
+  - **Password**: `password`
+- **Features**:
+  - View system logs and user activities.
+  - Manage gestures and voice commands.
+  - Update application settings and preferences.

+---